 (2) Overconfidence

-There is no consensus scientific theory of consciousness, and there are a lot of things we still don’t know.
-And consciousness is a philosophical and conceptual thicket.
-As a result, I think that extremely confident claims about AI consciousness are often a mistake.
-Some claims that I think are way too overconfident given our current knowledge include:
+There is no consensus scientific theory of consciousness.
+There are a lot of things we still don’t know, and consciousness is a philosophical and conceptual thicket.
+That’s why any definitive, categorical claims about AI consciousness—its presence, absence, or nature—are almost always a mistake.
+Some claims that I think are way too overconfident, given our current knowledge include:

 There’s no way we’ll have conscious AI anytime soon.

-We’ll definitely have conscious AI soon (or already).
+We will definitely have conscious AI soon (or already do).

 Consciousness is obviously an illusion and/or a non-issue.

-[insert favorite] scientific theory of consciousness is true.
+[insert your favorite theory of consciousness] is true.

 (3) Total agnosticism

-At the same time, difficulties about consciousness don’t mean that it’s impossible to say anything at all about AI consciousness.
-One error is to just throw up one’s hands and declare the whole issue to be impossible.
-Matters get a lot better once you stop demanding certainty and talk in terms of probabilities and evidence.
-And we do know some things about consciousness - most centrally, we know something about the brain regions and processes that are associated with it in humans.
-With this knowledge, we can tentatively make claims about which AI systems might be more likely and less likely to be conscious, depending on how closely their processes resemble the ones we know about from consciousness science.
-This is the approach and way of speaking that we adopt in “Consciousness in AI: Insights from the Science of Consciousness”.
+At the same time, difficulties about consciousness don’t mean that we can’t say anything reasonable at all about AI consciousness.
+Another error is to just throw up one’s hands and declare this whole subject to be hopelessly impossible.
+Once we stop demanding certainty and talk in terms of probabilities and evidence, we can talk about some things we do have evidence about.
+We have some evidence consciousness - most centrally, we can look at the brain regions and processes that are associated with it in humans.
+That can allow us to make tentative claims about which AI systems are more more likely and less likely to be conscious, depending on how closely their processes resemble our own.
+This is the approach we take in “Consciousness in AI: Insights from the Science of Consciousness”.

 (4) Considering only one (or zero!)
 AI systems

 Much of the recent interest in AI consciousness has understandably focused on large language models.
-But these systems are not even necessarily the best candidates for consciousness that exist today.
-For one thing, many of the proposed necessary conditions that LLMs allegedly lack—such as embodiment and agency—are much more plausibly satisfied in other kinds of systems.
-For example, robots are much more straightforwardly agentic and embodied than GPT-4 is.
+That’s understandable—but too narrow.
+LLMs might not even be the best candidates for consciousness that exist today.
+For one thing, many proposed necessary conditions—such as embodiment and agency—are much more plausibly satisfied in other kinds of systems.
+For example, a robot that navigates the world and pursues goals could be a better candidate than GPT-4, despite being far less fluent.
+At the very least, we need to consider those systems too

 (5) Conflating consciousness and cognitive sophistication (or understanding, intelligence, rationality, etc.)

-“Consciousness” is not the same thing as being smart—and certainly not the same thing as having human-level or human-like cognitive capabilities.
-Many animals are plausibly conscious while falling far “short” of human cognitive sophistication: bees, chickens, dogs.
-By the same token, it is an open possibility that there could be AI systems that are conscious while falling short of human-level cognitive capabilities.
-So conscious AI should not be confused with “AGI”, human-level AI, superintelligence, or anything in that vicinity.
-And arguments that AI could be conscious should certainly not be confused with arguments about AI risk: such arguments are often explicitly neutral on whether a dangerous AI would be conscious, and do not rely on this assumption for their success.
+Being conscious isn’t the same as being smart.
+It’s not the same as understanding language, reasoning well, or having human-like abilities.
+Many animals are likely conscious despite falling “short” of human cognitive sophistication: bees, chickens, dogs.
+By the same token, it’s possible that we could build AI systems that are conscious despite being AGI.
+Conscious AI should not be confused with AGI or anything in the vicinity, like human-level AI or superintelligence.
+Relatedly, arguments that AI could be conscious should not be confused with arguments that AI could be dangerous.
+Such arguments are explicitly neutral about AI would be conscious, and don’t rely on consciousness to establish their conclusion.

-Have a great rest of the week, readers!
-And steer clear of these errors 🫡
+Have a great rest of the week!
+And steer clear of these errors 🫡 .